nf-core/sarek/docs/usage.md

 > **WARNING** Current indices for `bwa` in AWS iGenomes are not compatible with `bwa-mem2`.
 > Use `--bwa=false` to have `Sarek` build them automatically.

+> **WARNING** BWA-mem2 is in active development
+> Sarek might not be able to require the right amount of resources for it at the moment
+> We recommend to use pre-built indexes

 Example:

 ```bash